 There is an immunisation jab for chickenpox, but it is not offered to children in the UK unless they are particularly vulnerable to the disease.

-This is because after the two recommended doses of the vaccine don’t have a 100% success rate, so there is still a chance of your child contracting chickenpox after immunisation
+This is because after the two recommended doses of the vaccine, it doesn’t have a 100% success rate, so there is still a chance of your child contracting chickenpox after immunisation

 Chickenpox in adults is rare, but you can still catch it if you haven’t had it.
 It’s quite unlikely if you’ve had it already as only 13 per cent of people get chickenpox more than once.

 Can I catch shingles from someone with chickenpox?

 No. You can catch chickenpox from someone with shingles, but not the other way around.